Bubbelbad/Bubbelbad/README.md

+## Hi there!👋 I'm Victor, an aspiring software developer based in Gothenburg ##

 _**Constructive criticism of my code is welcome !**_

+- 💻 I'm currently studying object oriented programming @ NBI / Handelsakademin
 - 🌳 Looking for internship in autumn 2024 around Gothenburg area
 - ⚡ Will be examinated and ready for work in spring 2025

-After finishing my studies at NBI/Handelsakademin I'll be knowledgeable within: ⬇️
+#### After finishing my studies I'll be knowledgeable within: ⬇️

 - Programming language C#
 - Programming language JavaScript